mbrameld/event-manager/README.md

 ## Proposed solution

-Store the ambassador start and end hours in their local time Add the ambassador's time zone to the Ambassador table When calculating free time, convert scheduled event and exception times to the ambassador's time zone When saving an event, to find an available ambassador convert event time to ambassador's time zone
+1. Store the ambassador start and end hours in their local time
+2. Add the ambassador's time zone to the Ambassador table
+3. When calculating free time, convert scheduled event and exception times to the ambassador's time zone
+4. When saving an event, to find an available ambassador convert event time to ambassador's time zone
+5. Explore the need for allowing dispensary users to choose a time zone, either globally or per event